yuetloo/zkpayment/README.md

 This form is presented if the url contains a hash tag with network and address information.
 Clicking the pay button on this page with the amount information filled out will bring up the zksync payment page.

 If the url hash tag is missing network or address information, users will be redirected back to the link builder page.

+The payment form integrates with zksync checkout library as per the documentation [here](https://www.notion.so/zkSync-Checkout-docs-2bffd6f169e746d0b51873e4127992a6).

 # Demo